SantoshMorla/node-todo-cicd/README.md

 `node app.js`

-or Run by docker
+or Run by docker and docker compose
-updated